LuxciumProject/monorepo-one/library/object-with-expectations/README.md

 // at expected: { bolo: Promise { 'await bolo' }, toto: Promise { 'await toto' } }
 ```

-### To have meaningfull type inference it is required to groom your data in order to get the best TypeScript support.
+### To have meaningfull type inference it is required to groom your data in order to get the best TypeScript inference

 Giving its final shape (type wise) for the outpput